EmadBinAbid/Health-Survey-Data-Analysis-of-BMI-using-GridDB/README.md

 ![](Images/BMI-HDL.png)

-Figure BMI categories in relation with HDL levels
+Figure 2:BMI categories in relation with HDL levels

 We can see that a person is more likely to be in the danger zone when their BMI would be in the Obesity or Overweight range.